| | | | |

 working in the cut flower garden

 For certain varieties of flower seeds, you’ll have the choice to either direct seed or start indoors.
-If you indoor seed, you can speed up germination for these cold-tolerant varieties, such as Larkspur, by chilling the seeds in a refrigerator or freezer for a week before sowing.
+If you indoor seed, you can speed up germination for these cold-tolerant varieties, such as larkspur, by chilling the seeds in a refrigerator or freezer for a week before sowing.

 cut flower garden and greenhouse

 If you have leftover seeds after sowing, you can use them for future use.
 Be sure to store your seeds in a cool, dark, and dry place, free from rodents or insects.
-Most cut flower garden seeds will maintain their viability for up to two years, but the germination rates will decrease over time.

 cut flower garden by seed: cut flower garden in the summer